harness/developer-hub/release-notes/feature-flags.md

 #### Version 2.2.1

 **New features and enhancements**:
  - Added a new method for closing the SDK.
 The `closeWithFuture()` method can be used to ensure the SDK has been closed before continuing, for example, re-initializing the SDK.
-(FFM-11625)
+(FFM-11625, ZD-64818)

+### Flutter SDK

+#### Version 2.2.1

+**Fixed issues**:
+ - Fixed an issue on Android where the SDK would crash with the error, `java.lang.IllegalStateException: Reply already submitted`, if the SDK was closed and re-initialised multiple times within quick successions.
+(FFM-11625, ZD-64818)

 ### .NET SDK